The Columbus Campus is closed: More

 What happens now that I have been charged with an alleged violation of the Code of Student Conduct?

 You will receive written notification of the alleged violation with instructions on how to resolve the matter.
 It is important that you contact the Office of Student Conduct within the designated time frame if you are required to schedule a hearing.
 A restriction which will limit your ability to register for classes or make any changes to your current schedule will be added to your student account until the issue is resolved.

 How should I prepare for the hearing?

 The student conduct hearing is an opportunity for you to share your perspective of the alleged incident with College representative(s).
 If you have any evidence that would be helpful to fully understand the situation, please bring that with you.
 You are allowed to bring any witnesses to the incident who have relevant information (character witnesses are not necessary in this process).

 Should I hire a lawyer?

 There is no requirement for you to hire a lawyer.
 Since this is a College hearing, it is very different from a formal legal proceeding.
-You are able to have a College advisor present, but this individual may not speak on your behalf.
-The Office of Student Conduct can assist you in understanding the role of a College advisor as well as identifying an appropriate advisor.
+You are able to have an advisor present, but this individual may not speak on your behalf.
+The Office of Student Conduct can assist you in understanding the role of an advisor as well as identifying an appropriate advisor.